aniket-bhadra/kubernetes-container-orchestration/notes.md

 1. You send request → API Server updates desired state in etcd = 1 pod.

-2. Controller Manager watching API Server sees desired vs current mismatch (say current=2 pods).
+2. The **Controller Manager** receives this event and the updated state via the API Server, and notices the mismatch between:

+   * Desired state (e.g., 1 Pods)
+   * Current state (e.g., 5 pods running)

 3. Controller Manager tells API Server to delete extra Pod(s).

 4. API Server updates etcd → marks Pod(s) for deletion.
 When API Server updates etcd to mark a Pod for deletion:
-It sends a notification to the Kubelet on the Worker Node where that Pod is running
+It sends a response with delete event to the Kubelet on the Worker Node where that Pod is running

 The Kubelet sees the Pod deletion request and then stops and removes the Pod’s containers using the container runtime (CRI).
 API Server updates etcd → notifies relevant Kubelet → Kubelet deletes Pod